-Ultimately, it’s important for one to decide if out-of-pocket cost is their top deciding factor or if quality care is.
+Ultimately, it’s important for one to decide if out-of-pocket cost is your top deciding factor or if quality care is.

-Unfortunately, you can’t please everyone, and bad reviews are normal; so, if you see an overall five-star review, then chances are something fishy is happening behind the scenes.
-What’s important is how the practice responds to the bad review.
+Unfortunately, you can’t please everyone, and bad reviews are normal.
+If you see an overall five-star review, then chances are something fishy is happening behind the scenes.
+What’s important is how the practice responds to bad reviews and why people are complaining.
+Are the complaints of how rough the doctor is or are about having to pay their bills.
 If the practice has a 4.0 or less rating, you may want to do further research.

-Not all dentists are created equal.
+Dentists are not created equal.
 When someone is looking for a new dentist to schedule their 6-month checkup, it’s easy not to think about their need for future dental care.
 However, if anything goes wrong, it’s comforting to know that your dentist can take care of any potential dental problems.

-That’s why we encourage all individuals to find a dentist with an “under one roof” benefit, as it leads to more treatment options and choices for the patient.
-A dentist that has less skills or limited in-house dental care services means less choices and the potential to choose a solution that doesn’t make sense for a unique situation.
+That’s why I encourage all individuals to find a dentist with an “under one roof” benefit, as it leads to more treatment options and choices for the patient.
+A dentist that has fewer skills or limited in-house dental care services means fewer choices and the potential to choose a solution that doesn’t make sense for a unique situation.

 Have you ever wondered what tools and materials your dentist uses to clean or fix your smile?
 If not, you’re not alone!
-Typically, we get our teeth cleaned and don’t think about anything else during our stay.
+You go to the dental office to get your teeth cleaned and you don’t think about anything else.
 However, you wouldn’t want to go to a doctor with outdated machinery, and the same thing goes for your dentist’s equipment.
 Technology is quickly evolving, so it’s important for dental practices to stay up-to-date with the latest materials including porcelain, top of line filling material, implants, etc.

 Some equipment and specialty services you may want to look for on the dentist’s website are: